randyj18/Fantasy_Hockey/README.md

 1. `fetch_stats.py` retrieves player statistics from the NHL API
 2. `calculate_standings.py` processes the data and calculates fantasy points
 3. Results are stored as JSON files in the `data/` directory

+### Playoff Draft System

+1. Teams complete an initial draft at the start of the playoffs
+2. As NHL teams are eliminated, players become unavailable for future drafts
+3. When a playoff round concludes, commissioners can:
+   - Mark the round as complete
+   - Set custom draft order for the next round
+   - Incorporate banked picks into the draft order
+4. Teams can choose to bank picks for future rounds

 ### Scoring System